Ayfri/Kore/website/src/jsMain/resources/markdown/doc/guides/Creating_A_Datapack.md

 }
 ```

-You can also set `supportedFormats` explicitly with a small DSL:
+`supportedFormats` can also be set explicitly:

 ```kotlin
 dataPack("mydatapack") {